hitzhangjie/golang-debugger-book/book/basics/2-dependencies.md

 ![img](assets/clip_image001.png)

-There’s some **standards to guide the compiler to generate debugging symbols** to coordinate the compiler, linker and debugger, **such as DWARF**.
+There's some **standards to guide the compiler to generate debugging symbols** to coordinate the compiler, linker and debugger, **such as DWARF**.
 Compiler and linker generate these debugging sections and store them into the executable file, debugger can extract these sections to build a source level view, then debugger can do some remapping task between memory address, instruction address and source code.

 In practice, depending on the format of the object file, debug symbol table records are typically placed in one of two locations: